neo-project/neo-express/readme.md

 > dotnet tool install Neo.Express -g
 ```

-To update Neo-Express to the laest version, run the `dotnet tool update`
+To update Neo-Express to the latest version, run the `dotnet tool update`
 command in a terminal window.

 ``` shell